 CAUTION: Be careful because light bulbs (and ceramic heat bulbs) get VERY hot and can melt plastic and cause a fire.

 Below see a picture of an inexpensive incubator (approx. $42.00) and where you can buy one (see link below).
 We recommend this incubator (model #1602R) because it has an adjustable thermostat and does not have a fan.
 We do not recommend an incubator with a fan because it will circulate the air and will cause the silkworm food inside the petri dish to dry-out too quickly and the worms will not be able to feed.
 Note that the incubuator used must have an adjustable thermostat (those made for poultry generally do not).

 Invented by G.Q.F.
 Manufacturing Co. over 30 years ago, the Hova-Bator is still the WORLD'S BEST SMALL INCUBATOR and the THERMAL AIR FLOW MODEL, is the most economical, reliable incubator available.
 The radiant heat tube gently warms the inside of the incubator, the air and eggs.
 Thermal action of the heated air flowing out the exhaust vents in the top of the incubator, draws fresh air in through the bottom vent.
 Dimensions 18 x 18 x 7 1/2, 110 Volt AC.
 25 Watt Heat Element.
 This incubator has an adjustable wafer thermostat and it can be used for reptile eggs, bird eggs and of course hatching and raising silkworms.

 The model we recommend is #1602N (or equivalent).

-1) Open dish silkworms arrived in and dump worms into a shoe box or sweater box size container (preferably plastic).
+1) Open dish silkworms arrived in and place worms into a shoe box or sweater box size container (preferably plastic).

 2) Prepare Silkworm Chow and grate a small amount of chow (approx. 1/4 inch) on top of all the worms using a cheese grater (or use fresh mulberry leaves if you prefer).